The Jeep Wrangler Mountain Edition: Taking Special Releases to New Heights

 This virtually stock Rubicon Unlimited was used by Matthias Jeschke to set a world record for climbing the tallest volcano in the world, Ojos del Salado.
 The Mountain Edition pays tribute to this event.

 The coordinates being so close to Ojos del Salado is no coincidence.
-In fact, it’s a popular mountain for those attempting to set the record for highest altitude aboard a land vehicle.
+In fact, it’s a popular mountain for those attempting to set the record for the highest altitude aboard a land vehicle.
 One of these records, at 6,646 meters (21,804 feet), was set in March 2007 by Matthias Jeschke of Germany.
 Braving temperatures of -22 F, low-oxygen air, glacial fields, and incredibly rough terrain, he drove to a place that many vehicles had tried and failed to reach.

 The vehicle he used?
 A Jeep Wrangler Unlimited Rubicon (with no add-ons apart from a winch and Goodyear MT/R tires!).
 In 2015, Jeschke would later beat his own record by 29 meters, reaching an even higher part of the summit in a much larger 4x4 Mercedes Zetros.
 The Mountain Edition pays homage to Jeschke’s feat with a subtle nod to the mountain and beautiful surrounding area.
 If you look closely at the hood decal, you can even see that the mountain range depicted in the graphic looks like that of Ojos del Salado, with three distinct ridges, each taller than the last.

 Unfortunately, the Jeep Wrangler Mountain Edition would be less well-suited to the task than its name would imply.
-Since it’s based on the Sport platform, it doesn’t have the improved low range, the front and rear locking Dana 44 axles with 4.10 gearing, sway bar disconnect, or the off-road skid plate package that the Rubicon offered.
+Since it’s based on the Sport platform, it doesn’t have the improved low range, the front and rear locking Dana 44 axles with 4.10 gearing, sway bar disconnect, or the off-road skid plate package that the Rubicon offers.
 While it’s well-suited for your everyday mountain-climbing adventures, we wouldn’t try to set any world records in the Mountain Edition without some serious upgrades.

 Interior of the Jeep Wrangler Mountain Edition

-The easiest additions to spot to the Mountain’s cabin are the custom stitchings on the front seats.
+The easiest additions to spot in the Mountain’s cabin are the custom stitchings on the front seats.
 It’s hard to say if there was rhyme or reason for it, but there appear to be two different embroidered designs that came on this Wrangler.
 The first is simply a white and gray mountain with orange trim and the word “Mountain” in orange font.
 The second includes a similar image but adds the Ojos del Salado coordinates as the text.
 The seats feature Slate Grey contrast stitching and a cool topographical pattern inlay.

 Other than that, you’ll get anodized graphite HVAC vent rings and tire tread pattern rubber floor mats.
 Apart from these add-ons, the cabin is indistinguishable from that of a regular Wrangler Sport S.